jusunglee/parseQuery/README.md

 # TypeScript SQL-like Query Engine

 This project is a simple SQL-like query engine written in TypeScript.
 It demonstrates how to parse and execute basic SQL queries (SELECT, WHERE, ORDER BY) on an in-memory JavaScript object array, with logging and testability in mind.
-Do not use this for real, it's merely a fun but inefficient and inextensive engine.
-For fun.
+Do not use this for real, it's merely a fun but inefficient and inextensive engine that I wanted to slowly continue and explore from a fun open ended interview question I got.s

 ## Features